jpetrucciani/archives/README.rst

 Features
 --------

-- linter for docstrings (work in progress, but usable)
+- linter for docstrings (work in progress, but usable!)
 - (coming soon) documentation generator

 Usage